-That said, if many employees are complaining about the frigid temperatures to your boss, then the business will execute a cold stress prevention programme.
+That said, if many employees are complaining to your boss about the frigid temperatures, then the business will execute a cold stress prevention programme.
 This includes identifying worker training in these conditions, incorporating monitoring methods, instituting responses and preventative measures, and ensuring understanding of first aid and emergency responses.

 How Can I Beat the Cold?

 Here are several tips to fight frigid temperatures and remain comfortable – inside and outside:

 1. Wear a Few Layers